ecampana/borrow-my-style/README.md

 We notice that the regression coefficient for rental price is still positive.
 This indicates that the model continues to predict fashion items to rent better if we were to increase the rental price.
 We expect that with higher volume of rentals this counter intuitive result to reverse.

-One last observations to make is that there isn't a significant mismatch between item sizes offered by lenders and those sizes renters are interested in.
-In all is cases the magnitude of the regression coefficient for item size was rather small indicating that it does not offer serious predicitve power but on the bright size this means that there is a good renter experience.
+One last observations to make is that there isn't a significant mismatch between apparal sizes offered by lenders and those sizes renters are interested in.
+In all is cases the magnitude of the regression coefficient for apparel size was rather small indicating that it does not offer serious predicitve power but on the bright size this means that there is a good renter experience.